 i.
 Retreat/Reflection: any retreat or reflection activity approved by the Vice President for Mission and Identity along with the Director of the Center for Service and Social Action. ii.
 Mission-related service activity: includes service projects or programs that are sponsored by a University department or group.
 The Vice President for Mission and Identity along with the Director of the Center for Service and Social Action are responsible for determining activities eligible for Mission Leave.

 iii.
 Immersion Trips: Employees are permitted to participate in University approved and sponsored immersion trips.
 These trips are generally a week or more in length.
-Participation is limited to no more than two immersion trip every three years, unless it is required as part of the employee’s current job requirements.
+Participation is limited to no more than two immersion trips every three years unless it is required as part of the employee’s current job requirements.

 1. If the volunteering employee is taking on a role of responsibility for the trip, such as chaperone, supervisor, coach, etc., then the employee will be paid for his/her time without using Mission Leave, vacation, or other paid time off accrual.